Be Forever Yamato: Rebel 3199

-Be Forever Yamato: Rebel 3199 (ヤマトよ永遠に REBEL3199, Yamato yo Towa ni: Rebel 3199) is a Japanese military science fiction animated film series produced by Studio Mother.
+Star Blazers 3199, known in Japan as Be Forever Yamato: Rebel 3199 (ヤマトよ永遠に REBEL3199, Yamato yo Towa ni: Rebel 3199), is a Japanese military science fiction animated film series produced by Studio Mother.
 The series is a sequel to Star Blazers 2205 and a remake of both Be Forever Yamato and Space Battleship Yamato III, originally based on the Space Battleship Yamato television series created by Yoshinobu Nishizaki and Leiji Matsumoto.
 The series is planned to be released in theatres and on TV streaming simultaneously, with a total of seven films running for twenty-six episodes.
 The first film was released on July 19, 2024.

 Synopsis

 Setting

 The story of the series is set in the year of 2207, and would transition to the year 3199.